nikitavoloboev/data/focusing/rules.md

 ## Design
 - Giving users too many options is often a bad idea.
 Give very few options but make each one of them count and stand out.

+## Email
+- Do emails in burst.
+Bring my Inbox to 0 every day.
+Action on each email.
+- Label and archive important emails.
+Delete emails otherwise.
+- Star emails that need my attention and I need to reference.
+- Only show relevant emails to me in Inbox.
+- Don't erase trashed email manually.
+Erase trashed emails of over a month automatically.

 ## Write
 - Use proper punctuation and capitalize things appropriately.
 - When making tasks (2Do, Trello, GitHub issues), use imperative tense.